“Nobody ever says to men, how can you be a Congressman and a father.”

 - Benjamin I. Page and Martin Gilens, Democracy in America?
 What Has Gone Wrong and What We Can Do About It.
 Chicago: The University of Chicago Press, 2017.
 Page 53.

 - Kenneth R. Peres, “These 7 Charts Show How Legalized Political Corruption is so Much Bigger Than Trump,” Alternet.
 October 16, 2019.
 Steve Liesman, “Majority of Americans Support Progressive Policies Such as Higher Minimum Wage, Free College,” CNBC.
 March 27, 2019.
+No author, “New SPLC Poll: Two-Thirds of Voters Support the ‘For the People Act'” Southern Poverty Law Center.
+May 6, 2021.

 - Tax Policy Center, “Distributional Analysis of the Conference Agreement for the Tax Cuts and Jobs Act.”
 December 18, 2017.